craftercms/js-sdk/packages/content/README.md

 # @craftercms/content

-This package contains services for retrieving and manipulating content and navigation using APIs offered by craftercms.
+This package contains services for retrieving content and navigation using APIs offered by craftercms.

 ## Usage